20. Projection - Might and Right

 To assume the moral high ground, then to judge others from that position, betrays insecurity in the heart of the judging society.
 The European 'mission to civilise' their colonialised subjects during the 1800s concealed the amoral, emotionally severe, hypocritical and unjust social patterns by which the white-skinned nations themselves lived.
 European culture had grown during a time when most other cultures in the world were at their zenith – the European 'Dark Ages' took place at the same time as everyone else's 'Light Ages' – roughly 400-1000 CE.
 These 'light ages' are construable as the zenith of material civilisation on our planet.

-In this context, Europeans missed out – it was the whiteskins who were, relatively speaking, the barbarians.
-There is a hidden guilt buried deep in the Euro-American psyche over this, a deep-seated need to prove that whites are superior when in fact whites are relative upstarts and juniors in the art of civilisation.
+In this context, Europeans missed out – it was the whiteskins who were, to them, the barbarians.
+There is a hidden guilt buried deep in the Euro-American psyche over this, a deep-seated need to prove repeatedly that whites are superior when whites are relative upstarts in the art of civilisation.
 In the fullness of human history it will possibly be the case that Europeans will be seen to have bridged a difficult transitional period between this almost-global age of light and civilisation and the next age of light and civilisation – in a time which, to us, lies in our future.

 A modern projection worth looking into is Western abhorrence of Islamic fundamentalists.
 In the 1980s, Libya, Iran and the PLO carried more blame for fundamentalism than any others – they became the 'bad guys' of the Reagan-Thatcher period and what followed.
 This was not without a basis in reality, since Libya and Iran were extensively supporting anti-Western terrorism, and since the PLO had in the 1960s vowed to drive the Western-supported Israelis into the sea.
 However, the strength of Western apprehension exceeded the danger presented, and the Arabic tendency to use Muslim doctrines to support their political causes was misjudged.